cseanburns/research-notebook/source/_posts/2013-07-22-lq-vol-1-issue-1-article-2-autoethnographic-study.markdown

 **Note:** The second article published in *The Library Quarterly* is titled "Consultants at the National Library."
+It was written by Herbert Putnam, who was affiliated with:

+**Affiliation:** Library of Congress

-It was written by Herbert Putnam, who at the time was head of the Library of Congress, one of the last **librarians** to have this role.
+At the time of this publication, he was head of the Library of Congress, one of the last **librarians** to have this role.

 **Note:** Putnam refers to the field as *library economy*,